freedomofpress/packages/README.md

 ## Usage

-It is possible to publish to the following branches, depending the intention:
+You can target one of the following branches in this repo, depending on what you want to do:

-- The `main` branch is for user-facing packages
+- The `main` branch is for packages that will be shipped to end-users.
-- The `release` branch is targetted at developers.
+- The `release` branch is for packages that will be tested by developers.

-The usual workflow is to first publish to the `release` branch, and when the QA passes, merge it onto `main`.

-To publish a new package, from the release machine, the workflow is as follows:
+Starting with freshly built RPM packages, the steps to ship it to the end users
+are:

 1. Copy package files to each suite in the `dangerzone` folder.
-If needed, prune older versions as new ones are released, to keep the repo manageable ;
+If needed, prune older versions as new ones are released, to keep the repo manageable
-2. Sign packages with `./scripts/sign.py --all` ;
+2. Sign packages with `./scripts/sign.py --all`.
-3. Prepare the RPM repo and HTML page with `./tools/publish`
+3. Prepare the RPM repo and HTML page with `./tools/publish`.
-4. Create a pull request on a specific branch that targets `main` or `release`
+4. Send a pull request that targets the `release` branch.
-5. The CI will run, and signatures will be checked against the known public ;
-6. After a merge, resulting files will be available to either A or B links as a result.
+5. Ensure that the CI completes successfully, meaning that the signatures are verified and the repo metadata are in sync.
+6. Merge the PR in the `release` branch, which will publish the packages into a staging YUM repo.
+Use this YUM repo for QA purposes.
+7. Once QA completes successfully, send a PR to merge `release` into `main`.
+8. Ensure that the CI completes successfully, and merge `release` into `main`.

+The end users can now upgrade their installation.